turtleisaac/iNTRaction/README.md

 * NTRaction script function names can be found in `include/macros.s`
 * Further information on functions, including what each does, can be found [here](http://uk.codejunkies.com/support_downloads/Trainer-Toolkit-for-Nintendo-DS-User-Manual.pdf)
+* `directMemoryWrite (EXXXXXXX NNNNNNNN VVVVVVVV VVVVVVVV)` is currently not supported by the NTRaction compiler/decompiler.
+Please be patient while I figure out how the heck it functions.